 GTS for relay devices shall not overlap with GTS allocated to other devices.

-Insert the following subclauses:
+Insert the following subclauses and update references therein:

 5.10 Relaying

 5.10.1 Determining potential relay configurations

 A relay device shall indicate capRelay during the association as described in 5.3.4.3.
 After receiving an Association Response element indicating successful association and confirming the use of capRelay, the relay device starts listening to its environment and collecting the transmitter addresses of observed MPDUs.